-- If the adoption is still in progress, but we have received the Scheme affidavits completed by the main member and the social worker within three months of the baby's birth, then we can add the baby from their date of birth, free of underwriting - If the adoption is final and the member submits legal proof, we can add the baby free of underwriting from his or her date of birth, if we receive the application within three months of the baby's birth
+- If the adoption is still in progress but we have received the Scheme affidavits completed by the main member and the social worker within three months of the baby's birth, then we can add the baby from their date of birth without underwriting. - If the adoption is final and the member submits legal proof, we can add the baby without underwriting from their date of birth.
+This only applies if we receive the application within three months of the baby's birth.